tsak/xlsx2json-api/README.md

 # XLSX 2 JSON API

 A lightweight API that converts XLSX files into JSON.
+Try it on [xlsx2json.tsak.net](https://xlsx2json.tsak.net)

 It will turn...